-What follows is a provisional translation (in other words, not official or authorized; see here for more) of a talk that ‘Abdu’l-Bahá gave under a tent pitched on the roof of the Hotel Sulṭání in Port Sa‘íd, Egypt, on 19 June 1913.
+What follows is a provisional translation (in other words, not official or authorized; see here for more) of a talk that ‘Abdu’l-Bahá gave under a tent pitched on the roof of the Hotel Sulṭání in Port Sa‘íd, Egypt, on the evening of 19 June 1913.
 A transcript of the original Persian text of this talk has been published in Khiṭábát-i-Ḥaḍrat-i-‘Abdu’l-Bahá, vol. 3, pp. 76–78.

 As the first few sentences of the original Persian text of this talk are recorded in the second volume of Mírzá Maḥmúd Zarqání’s chronicle (see p.
 357), it seems reasonable to assume that he was the one who transcribed the full talk.